A New Continuum Formulation for Materials--Part I. The Equations of Motion for a Single-Component Fluid: Introduction

-Many thermodynamics textbooks, e.g. Reif \cite[\textsc{Ch.}12]{reif}, present a simple particle diffusion model as an introduction to non-equilibrium transport processes, the general idea being that the particles of a gas diffuse via random collisions with one another, and they carry with them extensive quantities, such as momentum and energy, which are exchanged during the collisions. \ These types of models, constructed for a classical monatomic ideal gas, are found to be qualitatively useful but quantitatively inaccurate, and thus they are immediately discarded for more complicated procedures based on the Boltzmann equation. \ However, within the setting of my general formulation, it is of interest to revisit these ideas of particle diffusion. \ I claim that my construction makes such an elementary picture a viable way of describing non-equilibrium transport in fluids. \ Moreover, the ideas behind this model are not constrained to the very restrictive case of a classical monatomic ideal gas. \ In \S \ref{sectc}, a transport model is proposed in which diffusing groups of particles have random encounters with other groups, whereby they exchange not only momentum and energy, but also mass. \ This gives rise to formulas for all six transport coefficients involving just one diffusion parameter, $D$.\footnote{Although the simplest version uses only one $D$, there is a little bit of flexibility regarding this issue as discussed in \textsc{Appendix} \ref{tmd}.} \ Furthermore, Onsager reciprocity and the second law of thermodynamics are both automatically satisfied, the latter requiring only that the fluid have intrinsic equilibrium thermodynamic stability and $D\geq0$. \ The heat flux law arising from such a model turns out to be different from Fourier's, and the diffusion transport assumption results in a new form for the viscous pressure, as well. \ Of course, it is important to be able relate $D$ to the typical transport parameters, the bulk and shear viscosities and heat conductivity, in problems for which the Navier-Stokes-Fourier formulation is known to give the right answer. \ This is easily done by using sound attenuation data, for example, as shown in \S \ref{sound}. \ An equally important issue is that there must be a way of experimentally distinguishing between the two theories for a problem where the Navier-Stokes-Fourier equations can be shown to fail. \ Light scattering, addressed in \S \ref{ls},\ may prove to be such an experiment, and it is currently being conducted.
+Many thermodynamics textbooks, e.g. Reif \cite[\textsc{ch. }12]{reif}, present a simple particle diffusion model as an introduction to non-equilibrium transport processes, the general idea being that the particles of a gas diffuse via random collisions with one another, and they carry with them extensive quantities, such as momentum and energy, which are exchanged during the collisions. \ These types of models, constructed for a classical monatomic ideal gas, are found to be qualitatively useful but quantitatively inaccurate, and thus they are discarded for more intricate procedures based on the Boltzmann equation. \ However, within the setting of my general formulation, it is of interest to revisit these ideas of diffusion. \ I claim that my construction helps make such an elementary picture a viable way of describing non-equilibrium transport in fluids. \ Moreover, the ideas behind this model are not constrained to the case of a classical monatomic ideal gas. \ First, in \S \ref{seclin} I linearize the equations of motion and decompose the problem into its longitudinal and rotational parts. \ Next, in \S \ref{sectc}, I suggest a transport model in which each of the quantities appearing in the longitudinal part, i.e. the mass, internal energy, and longitudinal momentum, all diffuse with the same coefficient $D$.\footnote{ Note that $D$\ is not the self-diffusion coefficient, although these quantities are the same order of magnitude for gases (see \textsc{appendix C} of \textsc{part II} ).} \ Furthermore, since the linearized versions of NSF and my formulation yield identical rotational parts, which consist of one equation governing the rotational momentum that may be uncoupled from the rest of the equations, I postulate that the shear viscosity parameter $\eta$ is the same for both descriptions. \ This gives rise to formulas for all six of the transport coefficients involving just two parameters, and Onsager reciprocity is automatically satisfied. \ The heat flux law arising from such a model turns out to be different from Fourier's, and the total viscous pressure resulting from my assumptions differs from that of Navier-Stokes, as well. \ Of course, it is important to be able relate $D$ to the usual transport parameters, the bulk and shear viscosities and heat conductivity, in problems for which the NSF formulation is known to give the right answer. \ This is easily done by using sound attenuation data, for example, as shown in \S 5 of \textsc{part II}. \ An equally important issue is that there must be a way of experimentally distinguishing between the two theories for a problem where the NSF equations can be shown to fail. \ Light scattering, addressed in \S 7 of \textsc{part II},\ may prove to be such an experiment, and it is currently being conducted.